-This new challah recipe calls for fewer eggs than some, but it still makes a decent size loaf.
-In addition to having slightly fewer eggs, it has less oil and is a bit less rich than my usual challah, but still very, very, good.
+This new challah recipe calls for fewer eggs than most, but it still makes a decent size loaf.
+In addition to having slightly fewer eggs, it has less oil and is a bit less rich than our usual challah, but still very, very, good.

-If you do put it in a loaf pan, make sure to use a big one!
+If you do make challah in a loaf pan, make sure to use a big one!

 - 1 1/2 teaspoons salt